Kremlin says it wants apology from Fox News over Putin comments

 Fox News and O'Reilly did not immediately respond to a Reuters request for comment.

-Trump's views on Putin are closely scrutinized in the United States where U.S. intelligence agencies have accused Moscow of having sponsored computer hacking to help Trump win office, and critics say he is too complimentary about the Russian leader.
+Trump's views on Putin are closely scrutinized in the United States, where U.S. intelligence agencies have accused Moscow of having sponsored computer hacking to help Trump win office, and critics say he is too complimentary about the Russian leader.

 Trump, when commenting on the allegations against Putin in the same interview, questioned how "innocent" the United States itself was, saying it had made a lot of its own mistakes.
-That irritated some Congressional Republicans who said there was no comparison between how Russian and U.S. politicians behaved.
+That irritated some congressional Republicans who said there was no comparison between how Russian and U.S. politicians behaved.

+Asked in an interview on Sunday to clarify those comments, Trump told Westwood One Sports Radio: "Well, I don't have to clarify it.
+The question was do you respect him -- he's a head of a major country."

 Putin, in his 17th year of dominating the Russian political landscape, is accused by some Kremlin critics of ordering the killing of opponents.
-Putin and the Kremlin have repeatedly rejected those allegations as politically-motivated and false.
+Putin and the Kremlin have repeatedly rejected those allegations as politically motivated and false.

 Trump, who has said he wants to try to mend battered U.S.-Russia ties and hopes he can get along with Putin, was asked a question about some of those allegations by Fox Business before he won the White House.